Alfresco/alfresco-extension-inspector/README.md

 The application generates a report file in json format for a war file.

 Use `mvn clean package` to build the project.
-This generates an executable jar, `alfresco-ampalyser-inventory-0.0.1.jar`.
+This creates an executable jar, `alfresco-ampalyser-inventory-0.0.1.jar`.

 Usage:
 ```shell script